 When Puppies and Kittens See the Vet

 Taking care of your puppy or kitten at home isn’t enough.
-Pretty soon, they are going to need to see a veterinarian in Burke.
+Pretty soon, they will need to see a veterinarian.
 In most cases, new puppies and kittens are okay to wait until they are 6-8 weeks old before they visit the veterinarian, although there may be an exception if the puppy or kitten has fleas or other parasites, or if their mother is treating it differently from the other babies.
 It is at age 6-8 weeks that they will need to start receiving their vaccinations.
 Also, included in their veterinary visit are checks for general wellness, as well as flea or other parasite care, including heartworm.

 Puppies and kittens need more frequent veterinary visits than older dogs and cats to make sure they are growing and developing properly, much like human children need to see the doctor more often as well.
 It is best if they are seen earlier in the morning because being young and not fully vaccinated yet, they are susceptible to more disease than adult cats or dogs.
 In most cases, an animal hospital will be less crowded earlier in the day, and it will make things easier for your pet.